joshuacoles/University-Notes/PSkills • Coursework 2/Results & Statistical.md

 > A version of this with interactive graphs, including in 3D, can be found at [ipfs link](https://ipfs.io/ipfs/QmPDXNLYyJ1r5Cg7xzRXXW1fvDWXz8dw9QeSkQNigN6QFZ?filename=Stats.html) (this link is content address and thus cannot be updated, preventing cheating).
 However the below shall suffice.

 To start any statistical analysis you need *data*, this was obtained using the `entrypoints/data_collection.c` harness (which also served as a useful batch tester) wherein we iterated over all $N$ and $f_{SC}$ values in a given region.
-Initially this was attempted with

-As discussed in the Time Complexity Analysis section our code runs in $O(n^3)$ time complexity with respect to the number of conductors $N$, and thus running on the $100 \times 100$ gri
+Initially this was attempted with the $100 \times 100$ grid however as discussed in the Time Complexity Analysis section our code runs in $O(n^3)$ time complexity with respect to the number of conductors $N$, and thus running on the $100 \times 100$ gri

 ![[Unknown.svg]]